 The size and shape of your vegetable garden may be determined by the location and available land you have.
 One of the biggest mistakes new gardeners make when vegetable garden planning is becoming over ambitious on the size and end up with an unmanageable garden.

 Believe me, this is very easy to do.
-Some people suggest donating your extra veggies to the local food kitchen, well guess what…come mid-July even the homeless are tired of eating summer squash, buy them a steak instead.
+Some people suggest donating your extra veggies to the local food kitchen, well guess what…come mid-July even food kitchens are tired of preparing summer squash.
 So think small initially and then grow in size as you are able to gauge your time and ability.

 Now make a list of what you plan on growing.
 Then consider how many people you will be feeding and their likes and dislikes of the type of vegetables.
 This will help you determine how much of each vegetable to plant.
 Then determine how wide your individual rows will be.
 3-5 Ft is a good width if they can be accessed from either side when weeding or harvesting.

 Next, look at your seed packets or new starts and check out the spacing requirements on them.
-Finally between the number of plants, row width and seed spacing you should be able to calculate total linear footage of garden rows needed.
+Finally between the number of plants, row width, and seed spacing you should be able to calculate the total linear footage of garden rows needed.

 When Should you Plant your Vegetables?

 When doing your vegetable gardening planning you need to take into account the timing of your planting.
 Some plants like spinach and peas should be planted very early in the season.
-They will be full-grown and harvested in time for a second planting of a different vegetable in the same space later in the season.
+They will be full-grown and harvested in time for the second planting of a different vegetable in the same space later in the season.

 Using my own garden as an example, I have a small trellis in my garden where I plant peas as soon as the ground can be worked.
 A few months later I plant cucumbers in between the peas.
 Now by the time the peas are finished, the cucumbers are usually big enough to start their climb up the trellis.